Nuclearstar/Drowsiness_Detection/README.md

 For more information [look here](https://www.pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/).

 ### References and Credits:
-This implementation is inspired by Akshay Bahadur's project This implementation also took inspiration from Taha Emara's work.
+1. This implementation is inspired by Akshay Bahadur's project.
+2. This implementation also took inspiration from Taha Emara's work.